-For those of you looking at Samsung, you will notice their line of QLED TVs since 2017, which should not be confused for OLED.
+For those of you looking at Samsung, you will notice their line of QLED TVs in Singapore since 2017, which should not be confused for OLED.
 They are wholly different technologies despite sounding the same.

 QLED (quantum-dot light-emitting diode) is actually an LED LCD with a quantum dot film.
 The quantum dots are microscopic molecules that when hit by light (provided by the LED backlight), emit their own differently coloured light.
 This improves the colour and light output of LED LCD TVs, giving better quality visuals as compared to LED LCD screens.